Wizards Frequently Asked Questions

 Answers to Common Questions

-Why do I see the source code of the script when I run it on my website?
+Why do I see the source code of the PHP or Perl script when I run it on my website?

-When you run the script, and see the source code of the script in your browser instead of the expected results, it probably means that your site is hosted on a web host that does not support the execution of the type of script you chose, whether PHP or Perl.
-To fix the problem, you will need to get a new web host.
-If you don't know which to choose, you can take a look at my current favourites.
+When you run the script, and see the PHP or Perl source code of the script in your browser instead of the expected results, it probably means that your site is hosted on a web host that does not support the execution of the type of script you chose, whether PHP (What is PHP?) or Perl (What is Perl?).
+To fix the problem, you can choose a script that doesn't require PHP or Perl (in the case of the Drop Down Navigation Menu Wizard, this means to select the Pure JavaScript version) or get a new web host.

 Will there be more Wizards for other scripts and web pages?